-The CORSIA will start in 2021 but is not mandatory until 2027.
+In October 2016, ICAO created a global offsetting scheme called the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) to start in 2021.
+It is not mandatory until 2027.
 Unlike the ETS, the measure does not promote emission reductions, as its "aspirational goal" is only that of "carbon neutral growth from 2020 levels" allowing unlimited growth in the sector and leaving emissions below 2020 levels completely unaddressed.
 The scheme calls on airlines to buy offset credits for a portion of pollution above 2020 levels to compensate for part of future growth.
 The quality of these offset credits determines the environmental effectiveness of the scheme.
 ICAO has not yet published rules to determine offset quality and the process to establish the rules is not public.